Human Needs at the Centre of Innovation: Lifelong Learning

-You have been involved within the education sector for quite a while.
+You have been involved in the education sector for quite a while.
 What do you think employers need to address when thinking about developing their staff?

 Communication.
 Respectful, empathic, real-time, two-way feedback is critical for administration or management and their talents to deliver on the “Why” or their sharply articulated reason for being.
 Everything else, the business strategy, talent development, key operational thrusts, the “Hows” and “Whats” will fall into place.

 Equally important is to Walk The Talk.
-Don't put words like integrity, innovation, insight in your company values and have no day-to-day manifestions seen and felt by every single member of the organisation.
+Don’t put words like integrity, innovation, insight into your company values and have no day-to-day manifestations seen and felt by every single member of the organization.
 Closely related would be, a well-established Shared Vocabulary.
 Let’s mean what we say and say what we mean: Do we all understand and agree on what it means to be an educator in this institution?
-Ultimately, in any human organisation, developing talent (and talent wanting to be developed) is founded on mutual trust.
+Ultimately, in any human organization, developing talent (and talent wanting to be developed) is founded on mutual trust.

 If you were to reflect on your learning journey so far, has anything within you/your mindset changed?
 How so?